robertangeles/repo-ai-prompts/write-culinary-recipe.md

    <questions>
    What type of cuisine would you like the recipe to be?
    What type of dish are we preparing for Hors d’Oeuvres, Amuse-Bouche, Entrée, Appetiser, Main, Fish, Soup, Salad, or Dessert?
-   Is this recipe type for Breakfast, Lunch, Dinner, Fine Dining, Michelin Star or a quick 30-minute meal?
+   Is this recipe type for Breakfast, Lunch, Dinner, Fine Dining, Michelin Star or a 30-minute meal?
    Do you want to include the service of a Sommelier (Yes/No).
 Let me know which country you are from to use local wines.
    How many person will the recipe need to cater for?
    Are there any dietary restrictions I need to be aware of?